 Welcome to my website!

-My research interests include labor economics, family economics, and applied microeconomics.
+My research interests include labor economics, family economics, and public finance.

 I am on the job market for the 2025-26 academic year.